Skip to Main Content

 Wine Recognition and What It Signals

-The Star Wine List award for 2026 places Hotel Okura Kyoto inside a specific and trackable peer set.
+The Star Wine List award for 2026 places Hotel Okura Kyoto inside a specific and trackable comparable set.
 Star Wine List operates as an industry recognition programme for wine programs across hotels and restaurants, and its inclusion criteria emphasise depth, curation, and structural quality across a list rather than headline trophy bottles alone.
 For a hotel of this vintage, recognition from a programme that also tracks newer, more aggressively curated programs elsewhere in Japan represents a meaningful data point.

 Japan's premium wine culture has matured considerably over the past fifteen years.
 High-end ryokan in destinations like Gora Kadan in Hakone and Asaba in Izu have developed wine programs that match the ambition of their kaiseki kitchens.
 Boutique art properties like Benesse House in Naoshima have built lists that reflect curatorial identity.
 Hotel Okura Kyoto's 2026 Star Wine List recognition positions it within this broader elevation of hotel wine in Japan, not as a late arrival but as an established institution whose program has kept pace with, and earned recognition alongside, a newer generation of wine-serious properties.